 Students are to maintain intellectual honesty at all times.
 Please read the Utica College Catalog regarding intellectual honesty.
-Any student who receives an "F for Cheating" (as indicated on the student's transcript) shall be dismissed from the program.
+Any student who receives an "F for Cheating" shall be dismissed from the program.
 Students must do their own work on all assignments.
-Direct quotations, paraphrased phrases or sentences from any source, e.g., the Internet, journals, books, other students' work, teaching materials, printed materials, examples given in class, etc., must be directly referenced.
+Direct quotations, paraphrased phrases or sentences from any source, e.g., the Internet, journals, books, other students' work, teaching materials, printed materials, examples given in class, etc. must be directly referenced.
 When in doubt, cite.
+APA guidelines should be used for all citations and references.
+The following site is a good source for APA guidelines: https://owl.purdue.edu/owl/purdue\owl.html

-Retention
+Program Retention

-To be retained in the Education Program, a student must:
+To be retained in any Education Program and be eligible for student teaching, a student must

-- Maintain a cumulative GPA of 2.75 (undergraduate) or 3.0 (graduate); - Complete all education courses (content and pedagogy) with a grade of C or better.
-Graduate students are required by NYS to have a grade of B- or better in content area (liberal arts) electives and pedagogical courses; - Complete most major course requirements; - Receive the positive endorsement of the Education faculty; - Undergraduate students must receive the positive endorsement of the major area faculty.
-Liberal Studies majors must receive two positive endorsements from professors of two different areas of study within the liberal studies major.
-Graduate students must have a Bachelor's degree or equivalent in an approved major; - Be reviewed and approved by the Education faculty with regard to character, ethical behavior, and professionalism; and - Submit the Education Program Application for Student Teaching one year in advance of student teaching.
+- Transfer students who are coming in with 15 credits need to have a 2.75 to be admitted; - Maintain a cumulative GPA of 2.75 (undergraduate) or 3.0 (graduate); - Complete undergraduate education courses (content and pedagogy) with a grade of C or better.
+Graduate students are required by NYSED to have a grade of B- or better in content area (liberal arts) electives and pedagogical courses; - Be reviewed by the Education faculty with regard to character, ethical behavior, and professionalism using the Professional and Ethical Behavioral Summary (Revised) assigned in LiveText